Christoph142/UniqueTabs/README.md

 Installation
 ------------

-Click _version history_ in here to find the newest build by me.
+Click [version history](https://github.com/Christoph142/UniqueTabs/tree/master/version%20history) to find the newest build by me.

 Have a look at [Unique Tabs in Chrome Web Store](https://chrome.google.com/webstore/detail/unique-tabs/cicbejncjmbkbahiicbiflndmhbcgibk) for the original extension by Joey Aghion.
 Click _+Add to Chrome_ to install it.